Antoine-360pixel/compass-box-arrow/README.md

 By Naivencreatik

 ## Usage
-import the "mixins" file and the "animate" folder (on directory : app/styles/)
+import the "box-arrow" file and the "animate" folder (on directory : app/styles/)

 ```scss
 @include box-arrow($param, $size, $color, $borderColor);